 Canada has a significant role to play in the global tuna market, with Atlantic bluefin tuna being a highly valuable species that is subject to both commercial and recreational fishing in Canadian waters.
 As such, it is important for Canada to participate in efforts to ensure sustainable tuna fishing practices, in order to conserve tuna populations for future generations.
 World Tuna Day in Canada serves as a reminder of this crucial need for responsible management and conservation efforts.

-Facts about World Tuna Day
+Top 7 Facts for 2026 World Tuna Day in Canada

 In the News and Trending in Canada for World Tuna Day